 Psychological/mental stress is the biggest factor you must consider when taking on your new equine.
-Although we, and other rehabilitation centres, do our best to alleviate behavioural issues linked to stress we cannot always guarantee we can completely eradicate the issue.
+Although we, and other rehabilitation centers, do our best to alleviate behavioral issues linked to stress we cannot always guarantee we can completely eradicate the issue.
 However, we are always available for advice and support.

 Things to consider and put into place when your horse arrives with you:

 Keeping it in the same routine that it has become accustomed to during its rehabilitation and retraining.
 Make gradual changes to this routine that suit your lifestyle but always keep in mind the horse's welfare first.

 Be consistent with your riding and training where possible.
 E.g. Do not ride every day then go for a long period without riding- this can cause vices both in the stable and when you are riding.